geodynamics/pylith/docs-sphinx/intro/preface.md

 ## Request for Comments

 Your suggestions and corrections can only improve this documentation.
-Please report any errors, inaccuracies, or typos to the CIG Short-Term Tectonics email list <cig-short@geodynamics.org> or create a GitHub pull request.
+Please report any errors, inaccuracies, or typos to the PyLith section of the CIG Community Forum <https://community.geodynamics.org/c/pylith> or create a GitHub pull request.